thenoviceoof/noisEE/README.md

 [part
 2](http://thenoviceoof.com/blog/projects/noisee-part-2-hardware/).

-**NOTE**: the hardware rendition does not work.
+**NOTE**: the hardware rendition does not work, and will be expensive in time to correct.
 This project is abandoned.

 filter/
 --------------------------------------------------------------------------------
 Contains scripts to help find and visualize the filter parameters.

 - `exploration_parameters.py`: exploratory work, lots of commented out code.
-Generates graphics to investigate whether simple parameter interpolation would work.
+Generates graphics to investigate whether simple linear parameter interpolation would work.

-- `ideal_parameters.py`: hill climb the gain parameters of a 3 low pass filter joint filter to create linear slope approximations, using ideal filter transfer functions.
+- `ideal_parameters.py`: hill climb the gain parameters of a joint filter made of 3 low pass filters to create linear slope approximations, using ideal filter transfer functions.
 Generates `gains.csv`.

 - `linear_approximation.R`: takes in `gains.csv` (currently a more
   specific name; you'll need to edit the file) and uses R's segmented